AIMultipleAIMultiple

 What is advanced metering infrastructure?

-Advanced Metering Infrastructure (AMI) is a bidirectional communication system employed to collect detailed metering data within utility service sectors.
+Advanced Metering Infrastructure (AMI) is a bidirectional communication system employed to collect detailed metering data within utility service sectors (including electricity, gas, and water utilities).
 This automated system facilitates real-time and on-demand communication with metering endpoints.

 AMI collects time-differentiated energy usage, preferably via a two-way fixed network, providing usage data to electricity customers, utilities, and stakeholders daily or more frequently.
 It supports functions such as outage management and connect/disconnect.
 AMI goes beyond basic metering and requires significant bandwidth for activities like demand response/load management and distribution automation.